Chapter 14.18

 14.18.060 Alterations of Subdivisions.

-(a) If an applicant wishes to alter a subdivision or short subdivision or any portion thereof, except as provided in Section 14.18.065, that person shall submit an application to the Department of Planning and Community Services requesting the alteration.
-The application shall contain the signatures of all persons having an ownership interest in lots, tracts, parcels, sites or divisions within the subdivision or short subdivision or in that portion to be altered.
+(a) If an applicant wishes to alter a subdivision or short subdivision or any portion thereof, except as provided in Section 14.18.065, that person shall submit an application to the Department of Planning and Community Development requesting the alteration.
+The application shall contain the signatures of the majority of persons having an ownership interest in lots, tracts, parcels, sites or divisions within the subdivision or short subdivision or in that portion to be altered.

-(b) The Planning Director shall have the authority to determine whether the proposed alteration constitutes a minor or major alteration.
+(b) The Planning Director shall have the authority to determine whether the proposed alteration constitutes an administrative modification, per Section 14.16C.025, or a major alteration.
 Major alterations are those which substantially change the basic design, density, open space, or other similar requirements or provisions.

 (c) If the subdivision or short subdivision is subject to restrictive covenants, which were filed at the time of the approval, and the application for alteration would result in the violation of a covenant, the application shall contain an agreement signed by all parties subject to the covenants providing that the parties agree to terminate or alter the relevant covenants to accomplish the purpose of the alteration of the subdivision or short subdivision or any portion thereof.